-Tick bites don't generally hurt — that's part of the difficulty in knowing whether someone has Lyme disease because pain usually helps to call attention to problems.
-So be on the lookout for ticks and rashes, and call your doctor if you're at all concerned.
+Tick bites don't usually hurt.
+That's part of the difficulty in knowing whether someone has Lyme disease.
+So be on the lookout for ticks and rashes, and call your doctor if you think a tick bit you.

 Reviewed by: Elana Pearl Ben-Joseph, MD

 Date reviewed: July 2013